phetsims/phet-info/checklists/sim-republication-checklist.md

   - [ ] Alert translators if there have been significant string changes
   - [ ] Write newsletter announcement
   - [ ] Update website credits
   - [ ] Ask web devs to add to PhET Studio
+  - [ ] Create 2-3 example presets
   - [ ] Decide as a team if a postmortem is applicable, and schedule (Date: //)

 ## Implementation